 So it means like it’s not like an flavor assortment.
 You can select, if you want 24 salted macarons because you are salted Caramel person and you want salted caramel macarons.
 For example, this is the kind of feedback we got from a farmer’s market.
 Person, his name was Mike he told me you might be interested to have this feature in your website.

 and yeah, and we transformed this feedback into a feature on our website a few weeks after. and yeah, each, each order is really unique in this.

 [00:14:38] David Crabill: Yeah, I did see that on your website.
-And it’s, it’s one thing to just offer customization or custom options on a website, but the way you’ve done it is really, really impressive.
-I mean, you can like add things to your box and they appear, you know, in, in like a little grid in real time.
-I mean, it’s, I would encourage people to go up to your website to see it.
+And it’s, it’s one thing to just offer customization or custom options on a website, but the way you’ve done it really, really impressive.
+I mean, you can like add things to your box and they appear, you know, in like a little grid in real time.
+I mean, it’s, encourage people to go up to your website to see it.

 I mean, it’s really, really unique and kind of a fun way of customizing your box. how did you get that?
 I mean, it seems kind of technically advanced.
 Are you a developer or how did you get that implemented?

 [00:15:10] Anthony Rosemond: Now for this one, I had to add extra help.
 Yeah.
 I have a background in development, but I’ll be honest.
 I’m not skilled to do something like on the website.
 So I used freelancer.com and Upwork as well.
 And

 it’s always messy in the beginning because you get all sorts of people and you don’t know really if they are skilled or not, but once you find one or two people that you can trust, you know, you give them a few small, small tasks before, and then the good luck that was, I found the exact person that needed that, that was needed for this job, because he already did something like that for another website.